Blog Layout

 You’d think that should be the end of it.
 Layer on all the evil efforts ever told in the history of the world, you’d think no other efforts could survive.

 You’d think.
 Still, in the soul of humanity there is that which continually reaches for this way of Love.
 It never dies but always returns in new efforts to live out this radical view of another kind of kingdom.
-It’s seeded not only by Jesus’ teachings and proclamations for the world but in his ultimate reversal of what the world wields as its ultimate weapon, that of death.
+It’s seeded not only by Jesus’ teachings and proclamations for the world but in the ultimate reversal of what the world wields as its ultimate weapon, that of death.

-These kingdoms and empires never last because Jesus’ purpose is known by defeating death.
+These kingdoms and empires never last, because Jesus’ purpose is known by defeating death.
+It’s living carried on in his being, name and spirit that will not disappear because of the power of God’s Love.
 Even when on trial, Jesus’ Truth cannot and will not be silenced or erased.
-It’s living carried on in his being, name and spirit that will not disappear because of the power of God’s Love.

 John 18:33-37